 - Why the process needs to be accurate for Oracle CDC

-- Timeseries your data for Point-in-Time Analytics
+- Oracle CDC: Time series your data for Point-in-time Analytics

 - What to look for in an Oracle Replication Tool

 - The Easier Oracle Replication Tool: BryteFlow